midani-47/Message-Queues/README.md

 # Message Queue Service for HPC Tasks

 A high-performance message queue service for computational-intensive tasks, designed as part of a distributed system architecture.
+We have a well-structured FastAPI application with:
+- Docker support with volume persistence
+- A modern lifespan context manager for startup/shutdown
+- Proper CORS middleware
+- Request/response logging middleware
+- Role-based authentication
+- Queue management and message operations endpoints
+- A web UI

 ## Overview